-The aim of using the lighting tent is to provide you with a high key photo type which is most appropriate for product photography.
+The aim of using the lighting tent is to provide you with a high key photo type that is most appropriate for product photography.
 The key to a good setup is to shoot against a white backdrop.
 The white backdrop will reflect white light back onto your product and prevent any color spills.
-It’ll also ensure that your camera’s white balance calibration is on point, which will result in accurate colors.
+It’ll also ensure that your camera’s white balance calibration is on point, which will result in inaccurate colors.

 Tips & tricks for product photography

 These tips & tricks apply to the general studio setups when you have the ability to use more light sources and reflectors.

 - A good idea is to place a small piece of Plexiglas under the product to create a subtle reflection.
 This arrangement works really well on any solid color background and gives very good results, especially with a product made of glass (wine bottle, perfume, Diamonds rings, etc.)

 The same reflection effect can be achieved with a glass plate on a wooden table like the photo below.

 - If you’re looking to create cool backgrounds for your products, bokeh is an example of a simple and popular style.
 Bokeh is a blur effect done by a specific type of lens.
 You can read this article to learn how to create an amazing effect >>Bokeh Photography – What Is Bokeh Effect<< the following photo is an example of using bokeh.